Once we pass 45 or 50, it often feels like the beginning of a slippery slope towards decline.

 We are suffering from the results of a culture living according to outdated belief systems.
 Social Security was created during the Depression when life expectancy was about 58.
 So 65 was old!
 That definition of 65 as the ‘right’ age for a senior citizen was based more on economics than physiology.
 But now, life expectancy hovers around 80.
 Using the same thinking, today’s senior citizen would be around 83.
 Why do we remain stuck?
 Cultura Lagosis.

 Author Ashton Applewhite writes about ageism and particularly its effect on our workforce.
 A million and a half people over 50 are unable to find jobs, and many just give up.
-In a recent New York Times column, she writes: “In Silicon Valley, engineers are getting Botox and hair transplants before interviews — and these are skilled, educated, white guys in their 20s, so imagine the effect further down the food chain.”
+In a New York Times column back from 2016 she wrote: “In Silicon Valley, engineers are getting Botox and hair transplants before interviews – and these are skilled, educated, white guys in their 20s, so imagine the effect further down the food chain.”

 Here are my tips for taking control of your midlife so you can thrive: